remyoudompheng/isogeny_weber/README.md

 at most a few seconds even for `l=997`.
 It may take a couple of minutes when working over an extension field depending on CPU performance.

+## Application to point counting

+As an application, a toy implementation of the SEA algorithm for point counting is provided.
+It can handle (very slowly) prime moduli up to approximately 1.4L bits if modular polynomial up to level L are provided.